videolan/x265/doc/reST/cli.rst

 	Specifying a profile or level may lower the encode quality parameters to meet those requirements but it will never raise them.
 It may enable VBV constraints on a CRF encode.

+	Also note that x265 determines the decoder requirement level in three steps.
+First, the user configures an x265_param structure with their suggested encoder options and then optionally calls x265_param_apply_profile() to enforce a specific profile (main, main10, etc).
+Second, an encoder is created from this x265_param instance and the :option:`--level-idc` and :option:`--high-tier`
+	parameters are used to reduce bitrate or other features in order to enforce the target level.
+Finally, the encoder re-examines the final set of parameters and detects the actual minimum decoder requirement level and this is what is signaled in the bitstream headers.
+The detected decoder level will only use High tier if the user specified a High tier level.

 Mode decision / Analysis
 ========================